BigMax24/BigscreenCreatorClub/README.md

 ## 4) Lightbaking
 Bigscreen uses lightbaking to emit screen lighting while being performant on PC and Quest.
+There are two kinds:
+- **_lights up_** -- This is what your environment is intended to appear as when no content is showing on-screen.
+Think of it like a theater's lights turning on once the movie is over.
+- **_screen lit_** -- Bigscreen's dynamic lighting engine uses this lightmap to cast the screen's colors onto the environment.
+This is required for screen lighting to work in your environment.

-There are two variations: _lights up_ and _screen lit_.
-Both of these are used when dimming the lights in your environment.
+Both are used when dimming the lights in your environment.
 When no content is on-screen, the app will fade to your _lights up_ lightmap.

+> [!IMPORTANT]
-It is important to assign your meshes with a simple material that's either assigned its texture assets or opaque with color.
+> It is important to assign your meshes with a simple material that's either assigned its texture assets or opaque with color.
 We recommend using the _Standard_ shader for your materials.
 When importing your environment into Bigscreen, we will assign the right shaders to the materials so screen lighting can work. **We do not accept having any realtime lighting setups nor complex shaders.** If there is a use case for a unique material or shader for object(s) in your environment, let us know about it in your submission ticket.

+> [!IMPORTANT]
-**You must ensure that all of your mesh objects you intend to lightbake with your environment have non-overlapping UV maps.
-If you lightbake otherwise, you end up with artifacts and screen lighting will not work appropriate.**
+> You must ensure that all of your mesh objects you intend to lightbake with your environment have non-overlapping UV maps.
+If you lightbake otherwise, you end up with artifacts and screen lighting will not work appropriate.

+> [!IMPORTANT]
+> At a minimum, we require that you at least have a _lights up_ lightmap included with your environment.
+Only exception is if your meshes already have a suitable lightmap included.

+> [!NOTE]
-There are scenarios where a screen lit lightbake of your environment is not needed.
+> There are scenarios where a screen lit lightbake of your environment is not needed.
 Any environments you intend to be fairly lit at all times will not need _screen lit_ lightmap(s) but only the _lights up_ lightmap(s).
-Screen lighting will not be active in this scenario.
+Screen lighting will not be active in this scenario. **If your environment is intended to be screen lit, you must run the _screen lit_ lightbake first then do _lights up_.**

 ### Setup
 For this example, we will use the native Unity lightbaking system but any other baking asset you use would work granted that it does not produce separate direction lightmaps.
 Additionally, we will use the same environment that we have setup in _section 3_.
-Note: Your editor UI pertaining to lightbakes may differ in newer Unity versions from the below figure snapshots.

 1. We first need to set all of the environment's mesh GameObjects to _Static_ for lightbakes to use their surfaces.